nigelpain/personal-site/README.md

 # Read Me

-This is the repo for my photography website which can be found at http://www.nigelpain.com
+This is the repo for my website which can be found at http://www.nigelpain.com

 ## Development